-Men’s Breakfasts: held monthly on the third Saturday of each month.
+Men’s Breakfast: This is held monthly, on the third Saturday of each month.
 All men are invited to attend and are encouraged to bring a friend, son, grandson, neighbor, etc. The food is excellent, the company is terrific and the Spirit is present.
-They are at 7 A.M. in the Atrium.
+They are at 8 A.M. in the Atrium.

 Cursillo is a movement of the church, with the purpose of helping Christians understand their calling to be Christian leaders.
 It begins with a weekend away.
 For more information contact Becky Ford, call the church office, or visit SCCursillo.com